quarter-spiral/playercenter-backend/README.md

 JSON encoded object with further options:

 * **game**: If present only displays friends who play the game with the given UUID
+* **meta**: An array of keys of player meta data that is added to each friend.
+This parameter requires the game parameter to be set as the meta data is stored per player/game pair.

 #### Response